-M.A., State University of New York at Stony Brook J.D., Fordham University LL.M., New York University Professor Lane has taught at Hofstra Law School since 1976.
-He teaches government-related law courses such as those dealing with the legislative and administrative law process.
-He is presently coauthoring a textbook on the legislative process with Judge Abner Mikva, Chief Judge of the United States Court of Appeals for the District of Columbia Circuit and, formerly, a congressman from Chicago.
-The book will be published by Little, Brown and Company.
+M.A., State University of New York at Stony Brook J.D., Fordham University LL.M., New York University Professor Lane is the Eric J. Schmertz Distinguished Professor of Public Law and Public Service at Hofstra University School of Law where he has been teaching since 1976.
+He teaches courses relating to the structure and processes of government.
+He is coauthor of a textbook on the legislative process (with the Honorable Abner J. Mikva, Chief Judge of the United States Court of Appeals for the District of Columbia).
+The book will be published by Little, Brown and Company in 1995.